Shell Script · Variables

 • Avoid spaces around '='.

-• Use uppercase for constants.
+• Use uppercase names for constants.

 • Quote variables to prevent word splitting.